Executive Summary

 - Use AI Insights for Creative Decision-Making

-AI can provide actionable data to guide creative strategy: Identify which visual styles, layouts, or colours drive higher engagement.
+AI can provide actionable data to guide creative strategy: Identify which visual styles, layouts, or colors drive higher engagement.
 Detect underused assets and recommend reuse opportunities.
 Highlight patterns in campaign performance to improve future creative briefs.
-Analyse sentiment in audience reactions to align tone and imagery.
+Analyze sentiment in audience reactions to align tone and imagery.
 When integrated into dashboards, these insights help creative leads make decisions grounded in data, not assumption.

 - Enhance Collaboration with Intelligent Workflows